 Unified ID (formerly known as adsrvr.org) is a free, cookie-based identifier for ad tech providers.
-Index Exchange (IX) is offering a Unified ID Real Time Identity (RTI) adapter for our Header Tag Wrapper.
-This adapter calls the Unified ID and returns an identifier to the Wrapper, which will be passed down to Demand-Side Platforms (DSPs).
+Index Exchange (IX) is offering a Unified ID Real Time Identity (RTI) adapter for our IX Library.
+This adapter calls the Unified ID and returns an identifier to the IX Library, which will be passed down to Demand-Side Platforms (DSPs).

 Why Did We Build This?

 By including additional IDs in the bid request, DSPs are able to maintain a higher match rate with ad tech platforms.
 Higher match rates allow DSPs to see more users to bid on, which is often referred to as an addressable audience.
 By increasing the addressable audience that a DSP can see on a publisher, DSPs will bid more frequently.
 An increase in bids from DSPs results in an increase in publisher bid density—and ultimately, publisher revenue.